GrennMilo/NH3CrackProcessor/ReadMe.md

             # Create interpolation function
             f = interp1d(x, y, kind='cubic', bounds_error=False, fill_value='extrapolate')
             interpolated_df[col] = f(target_time)

-        else:
+            # For non-original points that are too far from any real data, set to NaN
+            max_gap = config.MAX_INTERPOLATION_GAP_MINUTES

+            # Find gaps larger than max_gap in the original data
+            sorted_x = np.sort(x)
+            gaps = sorted_x[1:] - sorted_x[:-1]
+            gap_starts = sorted_x[:-1][gaps > max_gap]
+            gap_ends = sorted_x[1:][gaps > max_gap]

+            # Set values in large gaps to NaN
+            for gap_start, gap_end in zip(gap_starts, gap_ends):
+                gap_mask = (interpolated_df['Time_Minutes'] > gap_start) &
+                           (interpolated_df['Time_Minutes'] < gap_end)
-            interpolated_df[col] = np.nan
+                interpolated_df.loc[gap_mask, col] = np.nan
 ```

 The application uses cubic interpolation when there are at least 4 data points, which provides smooth curves.
+Values in large gaps (configurable, default is 24 hours) are set to NaN to avoid extrapolating data over long periods without measurements.

 For the Stage column, the application uses nearest-neighbor interpolation to maintain the integrity of the stage identifiers.

+### Handling Data Gaps

+The application now automatically identifies and handles data gaps:

+1. **Gap Detection**: Identifies gaps in the original data that exceed the configured maximum gap size
+2. **Gap Exclusion**: Sets interpolated values within large gaps to NaN
+3. **Stage Filtering**: Excludes stages that consist only of interpolated points
+4. **Visual Distinction**: Displays original data points as markers and interpolated data as lines

+This approach ensures that:
+- The time vector is consistent for visualization
+- No misleading data is generated for long periods without measurements
+- Users can clearly distinguish between original and interpolated data

 ### Plotly JSON Generation